AashayShingre/mini-projects-python/README.md

-# Solutions to John Crickett's Coding Challenges in Python
+# Solutions to John Crickett's Coding Challenge (and More) in Python

+It started as solutions to John Crickett's coding challenge.
+But I've been adding some other projects along the way.

 ## About